Edited by: Keri Stooksbury

-The Amex Business Platinum card — like The Amex Platinum — includes an up to $200 airline incidental credit.
+The Amex Business Platinum card — like the Amex Platinum card — includes an up to $200 airline incidental credit.
 This can be used to cover things like baggage fees, seat assignment costs, and lounge passes for an airline of your choice.

 Just charge your eligible purchase to your Amex Business Platinum card to use this credit.
 It will automatically be refunded to your account in the form of a statement credit within 4 weeks.
 However, you may need to call American Express if it takes longer.
 Just make sure to activate the benefit on your card’s Benefits page on the American Express dashboard before you make a qualifying charge.

 We value this benefit at its face value of $200.
-While it isn’t as flexible as the Chase Sapphire Reserve® card’s $300 travel credit, frequent travelers should have no problem using this credit every year.
+While it isn’t as flexible as the Chase Sapphire Reserve®‘s $300 travel credit, frequent travelers should have no problem using this credit every year.

-Hot Tip: This benefit isn’t available with The American Express® Business Gold Card.
-Wondering how else these two cards differ?
-Check out our piece: The Amex Business Platinum vs. The Amex Business Gold Card.
+Hot Tip: This benefit isn’t available with Amex Business Gold card.
+Wondering how else these 2 cards differ?
+Check out our piece: The Amex Business Platinum Card vs. The Amex Business Gold Card.

 Here’s a look at what benefits both statuses include: